 - offline migration - can be used for any environment regions.

 State all the necessary conditions and click on Verify & Migrate at the bottom of the section to initiate the relocation.
-Confirm my decision within the appeared pop-up frame.
+Confirm your decision within the appeared pop-up frame.

 And below we’ll consider both migration modes in more detail.

-Within the Target region list I can see a special LM label shown next to particular regions - it is used to mark the Live migration option’s availability.
+Within the Target region list you can see a special LM label shown next to particular regions - it is used to mark the Live migration option’s availability.

 Upon selecting such a region as a target one, the Live migration switcher will appear beneath (in the enabled state by default).

-If choosing this type of migration, the environment relocation will be performed implicitly, i.e. without a restart of containers and any extra configurations needed, so my app’s users won’t face any interruptions.
+If choosing this type of migration, the environment relocation will be performed implicitly, i.e. without a restart of containers and any extra configurations needed, so your app’s users won’t face any interruptions.

 Note: that in the case of a high load (i.e. big amount of incoming requests) an environment can still undergo a brief downtime (about 10 seconds) with the 502 - environment stopped error shown.
 Nevertheless, when data is successfully transferred, it will resume its work automatically.